Michelle F. Moseley Counseling

 Pets Can Attend Therapy Too

-While some in-person therapy offices may have an animal present in the office, I don’t know of any where you can bring your own pet to your therapy sessions.
+While some in-person therapy offices may have an animal present in the office, there are very few places where you could bring your own pet to your therapy session.
 Pets are a source of comfort for many people.
-There have been multiple times during a telehealth session with clients where a pet would sense their owner’s emotion and come to be near them as we continued the session.
-A lot of the work I do focuses on various types of trauma, and having a pet nearby can be truly supportive and comforting for many folks.
+There have been multiple times during a telehealth session with clients where a pet would sense their owner’s emotional reaction and come to be near them as we continued the session.
+A lot of the work I do focuses on various types of complex trauma, and having a pet nearby can be truly supportive and comforting for many folks.

 With telehealth, you’re able to have pets present for your sessions.
 You can pet your dog or hold your cat while taking part in your session.
 You can even spend time playing with your iguana to help you focus during your appointment.
 This type of interaction with your own pets is just not possible with in-office visits.